ExplicITConsulting/ExplicITConsulting.github.io/docs/search.md

 layout: page
 title: Search
 subtitle: "&nbsp;"
-description: Search and find and explore.
+description: Search and find.
+What are you searching for?
 ---
-## Enter your search query
+## What are you searching for?
 {% include search-lunr.html %}

 <p>&nbsp;</p>